 Our Lady of Fatima Catholic School offers many opportunities for meaningful involvement for students.

-Junior High Quiz Bowl is an academic competition featuring teams of 6th, 7th, & 8th graders who compete to answer challenging questions in matches sponsored by both Junior Beta Club and the Junior League of Lafayette.
-Fatima's Quiz Bowl team is comprised of students who qualify for the team based on thier performance on formidable aptitude examinations given at the beginning of each academic year.
-The team practices once weekly and competes biweekly in both the fall and the spring in matches sponsored by the Junior League of Lafayette.
+Junior High Quiz Bowl is an academic competition featuring teams of 6th, 7th, & 8th graders who compete to answer challenging questions in matches sponsored by Junior Beta Club and individual schools throughout the district.
+Fatima's Quiz Bowl team is comprised of students who qualify for the team based on their performance on formidable aptitude examinations given at the beginning of each academic year.
+The team practices once weekly and competes in virtual or in-person tournaments monthly.
 The team also competes at the statewide Beta Convention in an effort to qualify for the national competition.
-Fatima's Junior Quiz Bowl team perennially distinguieshes itself at local, statewide, and national levels.
+Fatima's Junior Quiz Bowl team perennially distinguishes itself at local, statewide, and national levels.

 4-H Club is open to all students in grades 4-8.
 Interested members pay $10 to join the club.
 Each student receives a project book to complete (optional).
 Project books include activities related to crafts, outdoor skills, science projects, etc.

-Our monthly meetings are held the second Thursday of each month from 12:45-1:45.
+Our monthly meetings are held on Mondays of each month at 3:00.
 Several times a year, we invite guest speakers from the community to come and share information with the students on topics related to health and community help.

 Students may participate in many activities and competitions outside of school.
 Some activities include sporting clay shooting, sewing contests, cooking contests, public speaking presentations, livestock showing, pet showing, etc.

 Our school club participates in the fall school-wide canned food drive and conduct a "pop tab" collection to help raise money for The Ronald McDonald House.
 We also conduct several service projects throughout the year such as making cards for community members and collecting donations for organizations that support vulnerable populations in Lafayette.